Anushka091922/Reusable-rockets-simulation/README.md

 Develop a loading mechanism to reload trained models for testing and evaluation.
 ### Testing and Evaluation:

-Evaluate the trained agent on various scenarios, such as different initial conditions and environments.
+Evaluate the trained agent in various scenarios, such as different initial conditions and environments.
 Compare the agent's behavior with real-world rocket maneuvers.
 ### Documentation: